rajmic/declipping2020_codes/readme.md

 P. Záviška, P. Rajmic, A. Ozerov and L. Rencker,
-“A Survey and an Extensive Evaluation of Popular Audio Declipping Methods,” IEEE Journal of Selected Topics in Signal Processing, vol.&nbsp;15, no.&nbsp;1, pp.&nbsp;5&#8211;24, Jan.&nbsp;2021, doi: 10.1109/JSTSP.2020.3042071.
+“A Survey and an Extensive Evaluation of Popular Audio Declipping Methods,” *IEEE Journal of Selected Topics in Signal Processing*, vol.&nbsp;15, no.&nbsp;1, pp.&nbsp;5&#8211;24, Jan.&nbsp;2021, doi: 10.1109/JSTSP.2020.3042071.

 ### License